Tony Street: Political career

 In 1966 Street was elected as a Liberal member of the Australian House of Representatives, representing the Corangamite division in Victoria, Australia.
 He remained in this position, winning re-election, until he resigned on 18 January 1984.

 From 14 September 1971, during the McMahon Ministry, he was Assistant Minister assisting the Minister for Labour and National Service.
 In the First Fraser Ministry he became the Minister for Labour and Immigration.
 In the Second Fraser Ministry he served as Minister for Employment and Industrial Relations, and Minister assisting the Prime Minister for Public Service Matters.
-During the Third Fraser Ministry he served as minister in several posts, including Minister for Employment and Industrial Relations and Minister for Industrial Relations.
+During the Third Fraser Ministry he initially served as Minister for Employment and Industrial Relations and then just Minister for Industrial Relations, having lost the Employment part of the portfolio.
 Swapping portfolios with Andrew Peacock, Street served as Australian Minister for Foreign Affairs during the Fourth Fraser Ministry, from 1980 until 1983.

 As employment minister, Street ordered the Commonwealth Employment Service to discontinue collecting its seasonal unemployment statistics on the grounds that they had become inaccurate.
 Responsibility was transferred to the Australian Bureau of Statistics which began issuing monthly figures.

 Street supported multilateralism as foreign minister, stating that "in its role as a middle power, Australia needs a foreign policy which encompasses not just bilateral relations but the multilateral diplomacy of international organisations and blocs of countries acting together".

 Street's prominent public addresses included the 1979 Alfred Deakin Memorial Lecture "Class Conflict or Common Goals" and the 1982 Roy Milne Memorial Lecture "Alliances and Foreign Policy Today".